 I am an economist interested in development economics, political economy, and economic history.
 My research focuses on how institutions and cultural norms affect development policy in Central America and Central Africa.

-I am an Assistant Professor at the Ford School of Public Policy at the University of Michigan and a Faculty Research Fellow at the National Bureau of Economic Research (NBER).
+I am an Assistant Professor at the University of Chicago, Harris School of Public Policy, a Faculty Research Fellow at the National Bureau of Economic Research (NBER), and an affiliate of the Bureau for Research and Economic Analysis of Development (BREAD).
 I was a postdoctoral scholar at the Harvard Academy for International and Area Studies (2019-2020).

 Here is my CV.